naryou/RAD-seq-tutorials/stacks/A-tutorial_NY.md

 GCGTACGA	Ge_MH21_1t
 ```

-•	Specify the restriction enzyme used to construct the library (SbfI)
+•	Specify the restriction enzyme used to construct the library (ecoRI)

 •	Specify that process_radtags clean, discard, and rescue reads